Phạm Ngọc Thảo

-Through intrigue, Thảo also helped destabilise and ultimately unseat two South Vietnamese regimes—Diem's and the military junta of Khánh.
+Through intrigue, Thảo also helped destabilise and ultimately unseat two South Vietnamese regimes: Diem's and the military junta of Khánh.
 As the Diệm regime began to unravel in 1963, Thảo was one of the officers planning a coup.
 His plot was ultimately integrated into the successful plot and his activities promoted infighting which weakened the government and distracted the military from fighting the Viet Cong insurgency.
-Throughout 1964 and 1965, as South Vietnam was struggling to establish a stable state after the ouster of Diệm, Thảo was involved in several intrigues and coup plots which diverted the government from implementing its programs.
+Throughout 1964 and 1965, as South Vietnam was struggling to establish a stable state after the ousting of Diệm, Thảo was involved in several intrigues and coup plots which diverted the government from implementing its programs.
 In 1965, he went into hiding after a failed attempt to seize power from Khánh and was sentenced to death in absentia.
 Although this coup also failed, the subsequent chaos forced Khánh's junta to collapse.
 Thảo died the same year he was forced into hiding; it is believed that he was murdered after a bounty was placed on his head.

-After Vietnam was reunified at the end of the Vietnam War, the victorious communists claimed Thảo as one of their own and posthumously made him a one-star general.
+Thảo's real identity as a sleeper agent was kept secret after the end of Vietnam War.
+One of the reasons was to protect Thảo's family, which at that time had members living in the United States.
+His secret identity was eventually revealed and the unified Socialist Republic of Vietnam posthumously awarded him the title Hero of the People's Armed Forces in 1995.

 Early Việt Minh years

 Born Phạm Ngọc Thuần, Thảo was one of eleven children of a Vietnamese Roman Catholic family.
 At the time, Vietnam was a French colony.
 The family held French citizenship but opposed French colonialism.
 His father, an engineer, once headed an underground communist organisation in Paris, which assisted the Việt Minh's anti-French pro-independence activities outside Vietnam.
 After attending French schools in Saigon, Thuần changed his name to Thảo and renounced his French citizenship.
-In his high school years at the Lycée Chasseloup-Laubat, Thảo met Trương Như Tảng, who later became a high-ranking member of the Viet Cong, a communist guerrilla organisation in South Vietnam.
+In his high school years at the Lycée Chasseloup-Laubat, Thảo met Trương Như Tảng, who later became a high-ranking member of the Viet Cong (VC), a communist guerrilla organisation in South Vietnam.
 Tảng described Thảo as "my dearest friend" and recalled that they had "spent endless hours talking about everything under the sun.
 We were closer than brothers."

 Thảo spent his teenage years obsessed with his motorcycle.
 Despite being educated at an upper-class school that served children of French colonial administrators and privileged Vietnamese—French was the medium of instruction and Gallic culture and history a major part of the curriculum—Thảo was attracted to nationalist politics.
 He participated in Hồ Chí Minh's revolutionary campaigns for Vietnamese independence and joined the Việt Minh.